Tree-sitter

 When a symbol is constructed, it will automatically be grouped into any symbol which comes before if they intersect.

-In cases where this is not possible, you can define the scope.level variable.
+In cases where this is not possible, you can define the scope.level metadata key.
 This is useful in, for example, Markdown documents where symbols for sections might be built from a syntax tree that does not itself define depth of its sections.
 The value should be a number (starting with 1) representing the “depth” of the symbol.
 When the tree of symbols is constructed, symbols with a level are automatically grouped into any symbol coming before it so long as the previous symbol’s level is lower.

 ((atx_heading